dustinpfister/blog_posts/_posts/js-onchange.md

 ## 5 - Conclusion

-So the onchange event is useful for setting one or more callbacks for an element that will fire when its value changes.
-The onchange event can be used in conjunction with a wide range of other events such as on blur, and on focus to define a user interface that can be used to gather information that will be posted back to a server.
+So the onchange event is useful for setting one or more callbacks for an element that will fire when the value of the element changes.
+The onchange event can be used in conjunction with a wide range of other events such as on blur, and on focus to define a user interface that can be used to do things like gather information that will be posted back to a server, or update the position of something in a canvas element, or anything else that can be set or changed with an input element.